ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The organization responsible for these implementations is Project Veraison, a Linux Foundation project hosted at the Confidential Computing Consortium.

-The organisation hosts two libraries which allow encoding, decoding, and manipulation of CMW payloads: one for the Golang ecosystem ([](https://github.com/veraison/cmw)), and one for Rust ([](https://github.com/veraison/rust-cmw)).
+The organization hosts two libraries which allow encoding, decoding, and manipulation of CMW payloads: one for the Golang ecosystem ([](https://github.com/veraison/cmw)), and one for Rust ([](https://github.com/veraison/rust-cmw)).